WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 * **`--ssl`** Specify this parameter if you want to establish an SSL connection to HiveMigrator.
 * **`--port`** The HiveMigrator service port to connect on (default is `6780`).
 * **`--timeout`** Define the connection timeout in milliseconds.
 Set this parameter to override the default connection timeout of 5 minutes (300000ms).
+* **`--user`** The user name to use for authenticating to the Hive Migrator service.
+Used only when Hive Migrator has basic authentication enabled.
+You will still be prompted to provide the user password.

 #### Example